-\section{4.
-Conclusion}
+\section{Conclusion}

-In this paper, our starting point is based on the EH action, it has a surface term by varying this action with respect to the metric.
-The surface term should cause a global effect from the holographic viewpoint \cite{key-9}.
-The global effect is described by the entropic force.
-We suggest that an additional pressure is added to the matter which is taken as ideal fluid since the effects of the entropic force in our model.
+In this paper, our starting point is based on the EH action.
+A surface term can be produced by varying this action with respect to the metric.
+The surface term should cause a global effect which is described by the entropic force from the holographic viewpoint \cite{key-9}.
+In our model, we propose that an additional pressure caused by the effects of the entropic force is added to the matter which is taken as the ideal fluid .
 Thus it leads to a change of the Komar energy of the matter.
 Further, we obtain the number of modified degrees of freedom in the bulk.
-Based on the idea that space is emergent as cosmic time progresses proposed by Padmanabhan, we obtain the corresponding dynamic equation in FRW universe.
+Based on the idea that space is emergent as cosmic time progresses proposed by Padmanabhan, we obtain the corresponding dynamic equation in the FRW universe.
 The dynamic equation describes globally the expansion of the universe.
 Moreover, it contains the quantum correction term.